nanoframework/Windows.Devices.Gpio/source/README.txt

-﻿﻿1.
-Updating the Nuget package(s)
+﻿After updating the Nuget package(s)

-After updating the Nuget packages, the project file (nfproj extension) has to be manually edited too in order to update the path for the new package for all <NFMDP_PE_LoadHints> tags.
+1. After updating the Nuget packages, the project file (nfproj extension) has to be manually edited too in order to update the path for the new package for all <NFMDP_PE_LoadHints> tags.

+2. The nuproj files (in nanoFramework.Windows.Devices.Gpio.Nuget.sln) have to be manually updated for the dependency versions to match the referenced packages.